Dehydration Treatment at Home: Safe and Effective Options

 IV Hydration Therapy at Home

 Sometimes dehydration is too severe for oral rehydration therapy.
 Frequent vomiting, food poisoning, or illness may prevent fluids from staying down.
-In these cases, IV hydration therapy is the most effective option.
+In these cases, IV fluids are the most effective option.

 Intravenous fluids can also include vitamins such as Vitamin B12 and Vitamin C for added recovery benefits.
 These nutrients restore body fluid balance, fight fatigue, and support energy production.